hrivera28/Palau_porites/README.md

 ## Population genetics of *Porites cf. lobata* across the Palauan archipelago
-This repo contains the data and scripts associated with Rivera et al. 2022 (in revison), Palau’s warmest reefs harbor a thermally tolerant coral lineage that thrives across different habitats; a paper on thermal tolerance and population genetics of *Porites cf. lobata* corals across the Palauan archipelago.
+This repo contains the data and scripts associated with [Rivera et al. 2023](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=d9wEznkAAAAJ&sortby=pubdate&citation_for_view=d9wEznkAAAAJ:NMxIlDl6LWMC), Palau’s warmest reefs harbor thermally tolerant corals that thrive across different habitats; a paper on thermal tolerance and population genetics of *Porites cf. lobata* corals across the Palauan archipelago.

-A preprint of this manuscript is available [here](https://www.researchsquare.com/article/rs-1190526/v1).
-Please note, that in the pdf version of the preprint, figures are not properly rendered.
-The figures are fine in the html version linked above.
-Also note, that the manuscript has undergone some substantial revisions since the preprint, though the main conclusions of the manuscript remain unchanged.

 ### Repository Organization
 The repository is separated into a population genetic folder, which contains SNPs, microsatellite, and growth data; and a